virtualrobotix/vrbrain_nuttx/NuttX/apps/nshlib/README.txt

      drw-rw-rw-       0 TMP/
     nsh>

-o mkfatfs [-F <fatsize>] <block-driver>
+o mkfatfs <path>

-  Format a fat file system on the block device specified by <block-driver>
+  Format a fat file system on the block device specified by path.
-  path.
-The FAT size may be provided as an option.
-Without the <fatsize>
-  option, mkfatfs will select either the FAT12 or FAT16 format.
-For historical reasons, if you want the FAT32 format, it must be explicitly specified on the command line.

   NSH provides this command to access the mkfatfs() NuttX API.
-  This block device must reside in the NuttX pseudo file system and must have been created by some call to register_blockdriver() (see include/nuttx/fs/fs.h).
+  This block device must reside in the NuttX pseudo filesystem and must have been created by some call to register_blockdriver() (see include/nuttx/fs/fs.h).